RicoJia/ricojia.github.io/_posts/2026/2026-05-26-foundation-pose.markdown

 </p>
 </div>

-### Step 2 Data Generation For Pose-Refinement and Scoring Networks
+### Step 2: Data Generation for Pose-Refinement and Scoring Networks

-A foundation model means: a large, general-purpose model trained on a very large and diverse dataset, so it learns reusable 3D priors that transfer to many new objects and tasks.
+A foundation model is a large, general-purpose model trained on a very large and diverse dataset, so it learns reusable 3D priors that transfer to many new objects and tasks.

 FoundationPose is trained mostly on synthetic data.
 The authors use large 3D asset databases, including Objaverse and Google Scanned Objects, then augment object appearances using LLM-aided texture prompts and diffusion-based texture synthesis:

-1. The system collects object assets from 3D model libraries such as >40,000 objects in Objaverse-LVIS and Google Scanned Objects.
-1,156 LVIS categories are covered, each object has a category label, such as cup, bottle, box, and so on.
+1. The system collects object assets from 3D model libraries, including more than 40,000 objects from Objaverse-LVIS and Google Scanned Objects.
+It covers 1,156 LVIS categories, and each object has a category label such as cup, bottle, or box.
-2. These category labels are then given to ChatGPT, allowing the large language model to automatically generate more specific appearance descriptions, such as: `“a green ceramic cup with cartoon patterns on its surface.”`.
+2. These category labels are then given to ChatGPT, allowing the large language model to automatically generate more specific appearance descriptions, such as `"a green ceramic cup with cartoon patterns on its surface."`.
 3. These text prompts are then passed to TexFusion (a diffusion model / texture generation model), which generates more realistic and diverse textures for the original 3D objects.
-    - TexFusion also gets randomly initialized noisy texture
+    - TexFusion also receives a randomly initialized noisy texture.
 4. Finally, the system uses a physics simulation and rendering engine (Isaac Sim) to randomly generate RGB-D images under different lighting conditions, viewpoints, backgrounds, materials, and occlusions.
 At the same time, it automatically obtains accurate ground-truth annotations, including 6D pose, depth maps, segmentation masks, and 2D bounding boxes.

 <div style="text-align: center;">